“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 - Irritability as alcohol leaves your system

-Think about holiday drinking.
-Maybe you’ve had a trip where you drank from morning to night, every day.
-It might have felt relaxing at the time.
-But when you got home, you needed another vacation just to recover.
-That’s not relaxation.
-That’s recovery from self-inflicted stress.
+Think about a holiday where you drank every day.
+In the moment, it might have felt like unwinding.
+But when you got home, you needed another break just to recover.

 1. Total Inebriation